 Each of these factors can greatly increase the risk of breast cancer :

 Some risk factors for breast cancer increase risk a modest amount (such as usual hyperplasia).
 Having more than one of these factors may also put a woman at higher risk.

 Learn more about estimating breast cancer risk.

 If you're at higher risk of breast cancer, talk with your health care provider about which screening options are right for you.
 You may need to be screened earlier and/or more often than other women.

 Learn more about breast cancer screening for women at higher risk.

-If you have a higher risk of breast cancer, there are some options to help lower your risk including:
+If you have a higher risk of breast cancer, options to lower your risk may include: